Ehasan07/E-card/FEATURES.md

 ### 1.4 Admin Login & Dashboard
 - Separate login for superusers to access the admin dashboard.
-- Admin dashboard provides an overview of total users and total e-cards.
+- Admin dashboard provides animated metric cards for total users, total cards, and moderation queue size.
-- Admins can view and delete any e-card.
+- Admins can view and delete any e-card, with quick navigation buttons for going home or logging out.
+- Glassmorphism styling, motion, and icons mirror the user dashboard so the admin console feels first-class.

 ## 2. E-Card Creation & Customization